GreeshmaTT/Inventory-Management-System-Template/README.md

 # Inventory-Management-System-Template

 * Simple java project to get familiarise with database (Mysql).
-* Functionalities added
-* Add,delete,update and recover product details from database.
+* Add,delete,update and recover product details from the database.